Checklist for the 20-week cooling off period in divorce

 In summary:

-If you plan carefully over the 20-weeks, you should be in a great position to co-parent, as well as being on the way to having a settlement which works for you both.
+If you plan carefully over the 20 weeks, you should be in a great position to co-parent, as well as be on the way to having a settlement which works for you both.

 If you have any questions, speak to one of our experts to see how we can help you with your separation.